nabeellagi/AllEars/README.md

 ### 1. Setting Up the Flutter Mobile App (`/AllEars`)

-This is the heart of the AllEars mobile experience.
+This is the core of the AllEars mobile app.
 It communicates with the FastAPI backend and embeds the digital pet minigame.

 #### 🔧 Prerequisites